mossykazemi/CS-SolutionExamples/README.md

 Give the user 4 chances to guess the number.
 If the user guesses the number, display “You won";
  otherwise, display “You lost".
 (To make sure the program is behaving correctly, you can display the secret number on the console first.)

+9-Write a program and ask the user to enter a series of numbers separated by comma.
+Find the maximum of the numbers and display it on the console.
+For example, if the user enters “5, 3, 8, 1, 4", the program should display 8.